 Modern applications log vast amounts of personal and business information that should not be accessible to external sources.
 Organizations face the difficult task of securing and storing this sensitive data in order to protect their customers and remain compliant.
 But there is often a lack of visibility into the sensitive data that application services are logging, especially in large-scale environments, and the requirements for handling it can vary across industries and regions.
-For example, healthcare organizations in the US should ensure that their applications are compliant with HIPAA, the standard for managing personal health information, while e-commerce platforms operating in the EU need to protect customer information based on GDPR rules.
+For example, many healthcare organizations in the US need to ensure that they comply with HIPAA, the US federal law that regulates protected health information, while companies operating in the EU need to comply with Europe’s GDPR when processing certain personal data.

 Additionally, certain categories of sensitive data may not require the same level of protection as others, or they may have different retention policies.
 As such, creating processes that account for variation in the types of data your services log enables you to focus on the information that is most important to protect.
 For example, data breaches that expose personally identifiable information (PIIs) are expensive to resolve and put customers at risk, so your environment should have stringent controls around any PIIs it stores.